 2. Set Up a Crypto Wallet

 The simplest way to set up a crypto wallet is to choose between the most reliable solutions and install one as your browser extension.
-Though there are wallets used as desktop or mobile applications, you should start with a Google Chrome extension.
+Though there are wallets used as desktop or mobile apps, you should start with a Google Chrome extension.

 When it comes to minting NFTs, your choice for 2022 varies between Metamask, Math Wallet, or Coinbase.
 After installing the software, the rest of the process is just as easy as creating an account, passing through security checks, and depositing your cryptocurrency.